Joseph W. Martin Jr.: Background

 Joseph Martin was born in North Attleborough, Massachusetts, the son of Catherine (née Keating) and Joseph William Martin, a blacksmith.
-Keating was born in Ireland in 1862, immigrated from Dublin to New York City in 1878, and settled in Newark, New Jersey, where she met Martin Sr., and they married on July 2, 1882; because Martin was a Presbyterian, the union required a matrimonial dispensation (although, because Martin Sr. was a Presbyterian, it was relatively easy to obtain).
+Keating was born in Ireland in 1862, immigrated from Dublin to New York City in 1878, and settled in Newark, New Jersey, where she met Martin Sr., and they married on July 2, 1882; because Martin was a Presbyterian, the union required a matrimonial dispensation, but because Martin Sr. was a Presbyterian, it was relatively easy to obtain.
 Martin Jr. graduated from North Attleborough High School, where he played shortstop on the school baseball team.
 He also played semi-professional ball in an intercity league, from which he earned ten dollars per game.
-Martin worked for the Evening Chronicle, first as a newspaper delivery boy and then as the managing editor and publisher.
-In his autobiography, entitled My First Fifty Years in Politics, Martin describes the North Attleborough in which he was reared:

-I made still more friends as a delivery boy for the North Attleborough Evening Chronicle.
-Our world was much smaller and more intimate then than it is now [1960].
-The population of the town was only four thousand, and it seemed that everyone knew everyone else.
-The men and women were more disposed than they are today to give a young fellow a lift when he was starting out.
-No one bothers anymore.
-People are colder, more indifferent than they used to be.

-Though Martin had intended to attend Dartmouth College, he instead remained with his newspaper work, where his future prospects seemed promising.
-"I felt that I should keep working and take some of the burden off my parents by helping put my younger brothers through college", noting that he used most of his $750 annual salary as a state senator to defray Edward's expenses at Dartmouth.